 - 1. Log in to the OpenStack Horizon interface with your site credentials - 2.
 Navigate to the Project -> Orchestration -> Stacks page - 3.
 Select the Launch Stack button - 4.
-When prompted for the Template Source, select URL and enter the following template URL:
+When prompted for the Template Source, select URL and enter the link provided by Alces during your OpenStack environment setup.
+An example configuration template is available at the following URL: